Generalized Mean Absolute Directional Loss for Machine Learning Trading Models: Methodology

 \subsection{GMADL function - adaptability and scalability}

-Taking into account the existence of transaction costs and the fact that, especially going from daily to HF data, we incur the substantial value of these transaction costs, which significantly affect the performance of the algorithmic investment strategies we introduced \textbf{parameters \(a\) and \(b\)} which are responsible for additional parameterization of our loss function.
+Taking into account the transaction costs and the fact that, especially with high frequency data, we incur the substantial value of these transaction costs which significantly affect the performance of the algorithmic investment strategies, we introduced \textbf{parameters \(a\) and \(b\)} which are responsible for additional parameterization of our loss function.
 If we would like to additionally reward our loss function (minimize it) after the occurrence of higher $R_{i}$ with a higher proportional reward in order to stimulate the process of learning of larger returns we can manipulate with the value of \(b\).
 Therefore, the increase of \(b\) parameter results in rewarding of higher actual return in the process of learning.
 The example of such a change in the shape of the GMADL function can be seen in Figure \ref{fig:MADLconcept-3} and \ref{fig:MADLconcept-4}.

-The adaptability of GMADL stems from its capacity to incorporate strategic parameters that respond to the unique demands of different trading horizons, asset classes, and risk appetites.
-For instance, a larger value of \textit{b} can place greater emphasis on high-return events, which is particularly advantageous in volatile markets where infrequent but large price movements dominate profitability.
+The adaptability of GMADL parameters responds to the unique demands of different trading horizons, asset classes, and risk appetites.
+For instance, a larger value of \textit{b} can place greater emphasis on high-return events, which is particularly advantageous in volatile markets where less frequent but large price movements dominate profitability.
 Similarly, tuning \textit{a} helps calibrate the function’s sensitivity around zero, making it suitable for high-frequency scenarios where small directional errors can accumulate into significant losses due to transaction costs.
-The result is a highly scalable loss function that not only caters to traditional daily or weekly trading horizons but also excels in granular, minute-by-minute, or even tick-level forecasting contexts.
+The result is a highly scalable loss function that.